-\paragraph{1/2 electron doping: Hartree-Fock.---} At 1/2 electron doping, the non-interacting band structure has van Hove singularities at the Fermi energy, stemming from saddlepoints in the dispersion at the three $M$ points (Table.~\ref{tbl:HForders}).
-Previous work~\cite{MartinBatista} has built on this to propose the emergence of a weak-coupling ``3Q'' magnetic order characterized by the three independent choices of wavevector $\Delta \mathbf{Q}_{ij} \equiv \mathbf{Q}_{M_i} -\mathbf{Q}_{M_j}=\epsilon_{jik}\mathbf{Q}_{M_k}$ connecting the $M$ points $\mathbf{Q}_{M_i}, i=1,2,3$ since $\mathbf{Q}_{M_i} = -\mathbf{Q}_{M_i}$ modulo reciprocal lattice vectors.
+\paragraph{1/2 electron doping: Hartree-Fock.} At 1/2 electron doping, the noninteracting band structure has Van Hove singularities at the Fermi energy, stemming from saddle points in the dispersion at the three $M$ points (Fig.~\ref{fig:band}).
+Previous work~\cite{MartinBatista} has built on this to propose the emergence of a weak-coupling ``3Q'' magnetic order characterized by the three independent choices of wave vector $\Delta \mathbf{Q}_{ij} \equiv \mathbf{Q}_{M_i} -\mathbf{Q}_{M_j}=\epsilon_{jik}\mathbf{Q}_{M_k}$ connecting the $M$ points $\mathbf{Q}_{M_i}, i=1,2,3$, since $\mathbf{Q}_{M_i} = -\mathbf{Q}_{M_i}$ modulo reciprocal lattice vectors.
 The 3Q order leads to a $2\times2$ enlarged unit cell in real space.
 This state, that we term ``3Q-I'' for reasons that will be clear shortly, is a Chern insulator with tetrahedral spin order (Table.~\ref{tbl:HForders}) and was found in restricted HF calculations~\cite{MartinBatista}.
 Subsequently, it was found that within HF ferromagnetic states have a lower energy than the 3Q-I state~\cite{PasrijaKumar,ZangWang,AkagiMotome} for $U>3.5$, suggesting the breakdown of the weak-coupling picture.